 This Court follows the reasoning of the Rooths case and other cases declining to apply enhanced Laffey rates.
-Considering that this is a straightforward case seeking IDEA legal fees, this Court concludes that the Plaintiff has failed to demonstrate that the hourly rates set by her counsel, which are based on enhanced Laffey rates, are reasonable.
-Such enhanced rates do not reflect what the local legal market will bear in terms of legal fees for IDEA litigation.
-Using the [USAO] Laffey Matrix as a starting point for determination of a reasonable hourly rate, this Court determines that the hourly rate for Douglas Tyrka [attorney with 10 years experience] would be \$315 instead of \$475; the hourly rate for Zachary Nahass [attorney with 2 years experience]

-would be \$215, instead of \$268, while the rate for a paralegal/law clerk [Patrick Meehan, Yanet Scott and Olivia West] would be \$125/\$130 instead of \$146/\$150.
+Considering that this is a straightforward case seeking IDEA legal fees, this Court concludes that the Plaintiff has failed to demonstrate that the hourly rates set by her counsel, which are based on enhanced Laffey rates, are reasonable.9 Such enhanced rates do not reflect what the local legal market will bear in terms of legal fees for IDEA litigation.
+Using the [USAO] Laffey Matrix as a starting point for determination of a reasonable hourly rate, this Court determines that the hourly rate for Zachary Nahass [attorney with 2 years experience] would be \$215, instead of \$268, while the rate for a paralega [Patrick Meehan, Yanet Scott and Camille McKenzie] would be \$125/\$130 instead of \$146/\$150.

 These rates should be further reduced however because the Laffey Matrix rates are the presumed maximum rates appropriate for "complex federal litigation," Covington v.
 District of Columbia, 57 F.3d at 1103, and IDEA litigation generally does not fall within that category.
-The case at issue is no exception to that general rule insofar as it involves a routine administrative proceeding summarized in the Hearing Officer's Decision dated January 9, 2008 (HOD [1]) and the time spent [billed] in preparation for the hearing was nominal.
+The case at issue is no exception to that general rule insofar as it involves a routine administrative proceeding summarized in the Hearing Officer's Decision dated February 22, 2008 (HOD [1]) and the time spent [billed] in preparation for the hearing was nominal.
 (Itemization of Fees/Expenses.)
 In such a case, an hourly rate below the Laffey Matrix rates is appropriate.
 See Wilson v.
 District of Columbia, Civil Action No. 09-2258, 2011 WL 1428090, at 3 (D.D.C.
+Apr.
+14, 2011) (Laffey Matrix is "not generally applicable to IDEA cases because they are not usually complex"); A.C. ex rel.
+Clark v.
+District of Columbia, 674 F.Supp.2d 149, 155 (D.D.C.